The Future of Space Cooperation: Challenges and Opportunities in the Trump II Era

 In this context, the question of redefining space cooperation becomes increasingly pressing: under which modalities, with what objectives, and involving which partners?

-2.30pm-3.30pm | Roundtable: Agency Perspectives on Trump’s Space Policy
+3:00 pm-4:00 pm | Roundtable: Agency Perspectives on Trump’s Space Policy

-Koichi Morimoto, Director, Jaxa Paris Office
+Koichi Morimoto, Director, Japan Aerospace Exploration Agency (JAXA) Paris Office - TBC

-3.30pm-5pm | Workshop: Towards the end of scientific cooperation with the United States?
-What Consequences, What Ambitions?
+4:00 pm-5:00 pm | Workshop: Towards the End of Scientific Cooperation with the United States?

 During this session, each participant will be invited to briefly present the main issues and challenges related to the future of international space cooperation from their institutional or sectoral perspective, with the objective of collectively formulating key recommendations.